Sharan-Ravindran/soc-home-lab/PROJECT_LOG.md

 after some minute tweaking i managed to filter it properly using regex

 Now i setup the local rules for wazuh to take place after the decoding was successful

+-Now im creating rules staring with SQL, because this is a simple home lab i will only add 'OR 1=1' and not every variation